 Family Advocacy Ministry - FAM

-Big House Family Ministry implements FAMs to help bring about a positive impact in the lives of vulnerable children by:
+Big House Family Ministry works with churches to develop their own in-house FAMs to help transform the lives of vulnerable children by:

-• Recruiting & equipping families to care for at-risk kids
+• Recruiting & equipping families to care for at-risk kids.

-• Serving foster & adoptive families, and biological families in crisis
+• Serving foster & adoptive families, and biological families in crisis.

-• Advocating on behalf of families and vulnerable children
+• Advocating on behalf of families and vulnerable children.

-• Ministering to families and meeting physical, emotional, and spiritual needs
+• Ministering to families and meeting physical, emotional, and spiritual needs.

 Big House works with Promise 686 to provide the training, resources, and guidance needed to empower churches to set up and maintain successful FAMs.